Giles03169/aws-image-rekognition-project-/README.md

 # 🧠 AWS Serverless Image Recognition App

 This is a fully serverless AWS project that uses Amazon Rekognition to detect labels in images uploaded to an S3 bucket.
-The solution is built with S3,Lambda (Python), API Gateway, IAM, and CloudWatch**.
+The solution is built with S3,Lambda (Python), API Gateway, IAM, and CloudWatch.

 ---